 Crab and Cabbage Salad (Goi Bap Cai Gà Cua)

-1 medium head savoy cabbage (about 1 lb.), cored
+- 1 medium head savoy cabbage (about 1 lb.), cored

-1 large carrot
+- 1 large carrot

-1⁄4 cup fresh lime juice
+- 1⁄4 cup fresh lime juice

-4 tsp. fish sauce
+- 4 tsp. fish sauce

-3 cloves garlic, finely chopped
+- 3 cloves garlic, finely chopped

-1 large Thai chile, stemmed and finely
+- 1 large Thai chile, stemmed and finely chopped

 - 1 small skinless boneless chicken breast half (about 1⁄4 lb.)

-1⁄4 lb. medium shrimp, unpeeled
+- 1⁄4 lb. medium shrimp, unpeeled

-through to remove any bits of shell
+- 1⁄4 lb. jumbo lump crabmeat, picked through to remove any bits of shell

-1⁄4 cup roughly torn cilantro leaves
+- 1⁄4 cup roughly torn cilantro leaves

-Kosher salt, to taste
+- Kosher salt, to taste

-Finely chopped toasted peanuts,
+- Finely chopped toasted peanuts, for garnish

-1. Using a large knife, cut the head of cabbage into quarters.
+- Using a large knife, cut the head of cabbage into quarters.
 Cut one quarter in half lengthwise, then slice the 2 pieces crosswise into thin ribbons.
 (Reserve remaining cabbage for another use.)
 Using the large-holed side of a box grater, grate the carrot into a large bowl.
 Add the cabbage, lime juice, fish sauce, garlic, and chile; mix well and set aside to let the cabbage wilt slightly and allow the flavors to intensify.

-2. Bring 4 cups water to a boil in a small saucepan.
+- Bring 4 cups water to a boil in a small saucepan.
 Add chicken, reduce heat to medium-low, and simmer until just cooked through, about 10 minutes.
 Using tongs, transfer chicken to a plate.
 Return the water to a boil, add the shrimp, and cook until opaque, 2–3 minutes.
 Drain shrimp and transfer to the plate with the chicken.
 Let the chicken and shrimp cool.

-3. Tear the chicken apart into thin, lacy shreds.
+- Tear the chicken apart into thin, lacy shreds.
 Peel the shrimp and remove their tails.
 Cut each shrimp into 4 equal-size pieces.